salimhb/blood-bank/posts/2008-09-27-javascript-parsexmlstring-a-reminder-to-myself.markdown

 ---
 If you have a string containing a XML-document you need to tell the browser to parse the the DOM.
 Otherwise you can not access the nodes and work with it.
 Makes sense you say?!

-yeah... but I've wasted far to much time on that.&Acirc;&nbsp;
+yeah... but I've wasted far to much time on that.

 <strong>So remember: If you have a XML in a string convert it to a DOM-object to work with it otherwise you will see very strange results.</strong>

-Here is a sample function:&Acirc;&nbsp;
+Here is a sample function:

 <pre lang="Javascript">